pjbraga/rub_corpus_and_code/code.markdown

 The crawling and scraping programs were designed with one guiding prinicple: to gather (as accurately as possible) only the words spoken by the policymaker/s in question.

 This form of data acquisition is the first step of the sentiment analysis pipeline.
-The more accurate it is, the more effective the later preprocessing and sategorisation steps can be.
+The more accurate it is, the more effective the later preprocessing and categorisation steps can be.

 It should be noted that crawling and scraping programs often need to be tailor-made for each website they encounter.